microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 When the underlying resource appears the asynchronous notification function that was set up in the Notification Register callback executes.
 From that callback, the Module determines if it needs to access that resource.
 If so, it makes a call to DMF_ModuleOpen().
 In turn, DMF executes the following code:
 1. DMF calls the Module's Open callback.
 (See DMF_DeviceInterfaceTarget_Open).
 Here is where the Module prepares the resource for use.
-2. DMF calls the Module's Post Open callback which the Client may or may not have registered for.
+2. DMF calls the Module's PostOpen() callback which the Client may or may not have registered for.
 It is here where the Client gets notification that the Module is now ready for use.
 It means that its resource is available and the Client may call the Module's Methods at will.
 (See SwitchBar_OnDeviceArrivalNotification).
-Note: A Module's Post Open callback is called for any Module after its Open callback has returned STATUS_SUCCESS, regardless of whether or not it is a Notification Module.
+Note: A Module's PostOpen() callback is called for any Module after its Open callback has returned STATUS_SUCCESS, regardless of whether or not it is a Notification Module.

 #### Resource Removal